barneypotter24/ploidy-seq/README.md

 ```
 At several points during the installation, we will be prompted to accept the installation of programs that we will use.
 Just hit the return key to accept the installation.
 Once the command is done running we will have a few things:
 - populated directories for all of our raw and reference data
-- an installation of the [conda](https://conda.io/docs/intro.html) package manager
 - a new environment built inside which all of our programs are installed called `ploidy-seq`
 - empty directories that will store temporary files used during the pipeline as well as our pipeline output
 We will activate our new environment by running: